Updated in 2023

-We have helped hundreds of people land their first job or transition into new careers.
-After working with so many people on each step of the process, we realized that there is a way to optimize the job search.
-We put together this step-by-step guide to help you understand the ways that you too can expedite your search and get a data science job that you love.
+We have helped over 1,000 people land great jobs or transition into new careers.
+After working with so many people on each step of the process, we realized that there is a way to optimize the job search to make it faster and more efficient.
+We put together this step-by-step guide to help you understand the ways that you too can expedite your search.
+Read through to learn how to get a data science job that you love.

 Step 1: Stand out with a strong resume, LinkedIn, and portfolio

-The first action you need to take is to strengthen your resume and LinkedIn because these are a recruiter’s introduction to you as a candidate.
+The first action you need to take is to strengthen your resume and LinkedIn.
+These are a recruiter’s introduction to you as a candidate, but they are not able to spend a lot of time on each person, so yours need to be perfect.
 They need to tell your story and argue your case for moving forward in the process.